subwaymatch/bdi475-course-site/README.md

 ### Fall 2021

-- Updated [Pyodide](https://github.com/pyodide/pyodide) to version `0.18` to support Safari and mobile browsers.
+- Updated [Pyodide](https://github.com/pyodide/pyodide) to version `0.18.1` to support Safari and mobile browsers.

-- Updated [Next.js](https://github.com/vercel/next.js/) to version `11.1` for `webpack` v5 support, faster builds, and web fonts optimizations.
+- Updated [Next.js](https://github.com/vercel/next.js/) to v12 for `webpack` v5 support, faster builds, and web fonts optimizations.

 - Updated [Bootstrap](https://getbootstrap.com/) to v5.
 No noticeable change other than a few breaking classnames.